a young couple walking along the shoreline in Victoria, BC

 By now you’re surely familiar with Victoria’s famed sub-Mediterranean climate.
 But did you know that there is a tropical paradise on the South Island?
 That’s right, the Victoria Butterfly Gardens!
 Step inside this wonderful atrium for a vibrant jungle experience.
 Come face to face with parrots, tortoises, iguanas, flamingos, and of course, butterflies!
 Wind your way through the verdant indoor jungle and admire the colourful vegetation.
 You’ll need your camera for this one, the butterflies can’t wait to meet you (don’t worry, they don’t bite!).

 After licking your fingers, you’re going to need to walk that off.
-What better place to go for a spellbinding stroll than the Butchart Gardens.
+What better place to go for a spellbinding stroll than The Butchart Gardens.
 Now a National Historic Site, the time-honoured gardens are an intricate network of pathways that weaves through a botanical fairytale.
 The famed Sunken Garden is a photographer’s dream, but the iconic Japanese and Rose Gardens are not to be overlooked.
 The everchanging seasonal landscape allows guests to come day in and day out, while always having a distinctive experience.
 Things are even more magical at the holidays, as the spirit of Christmas envelopes the landscape, and dazzling light displays come to life.

 That was a big day, let’s bring it back downtown for nice supper.
 A hearty meal is in order for your last evening in the city, discussed as one of the best Italian restaurants in the province, Zambri’s is serving up environmentally-conscious and scrumptious cuisine.
 Their fine selections of pastas, pizzas, and more, have been uniting families at the dinner table for over 20 years.
 A beautiful downtown atrium setting makes you feel at one with the beating heart of the city.